kanryu/luminor/README.md

 - _input_buffer
     - input bitmap of rgb24 or gray8
+    - gray8 should be initialized as Buffer(width, height, 1)
 - _brightness
     - Add the value to each pixel
     - default: 0.0, min: -128.0, max: 127.0